-NCCCO maintains an online directory of Accredited Practical Examiners to assist employers seeking Practical Examiners to administer NCCCO practical examinations.
+NCCCO maintains an online directory of accredited Practical Examiners to assist employers seeking Practical Examiners to administer CCO Practical Examinations.

 All fully accredited Practical Examiners are eligible for inclusion in this directory at no charge.
-Please note, however, that listing is not automatic.
-Examiners need to confirm they wish to be included, and that the contact information we have on file is current.
+Please note, however, that your listing is not automatic.
+You need to confirm that you wish to be included and that the contact information on file for you is current.

-Practical test sites testing for the first time are encouraged to request a Mentor from NCCCO.
-Requirements to be a Mentor are that (s)he:
+Practical Test Sites testing for the first time are encouraged to request a Mentor from NCCCO.
+Requirements for a Mentor are that he/she:

 - Has administered at least one NCCCO Practical Exam

 - Has been approved as a Mentor by the Practical Exam Management Committee

 While Mentors receive no compensation from NCCCO, Test Sites may negotiate fees with Mentors for Test Site set up and/or Practical Exam guidance services.